Metabolic

 What Reddit users report — Semaglutide

 Best-rated real posts mentioning Semaglutide, summarized with a short quote in the poster’s own words.
-Of these: 3 worked · 2 mixed.
+Of these: 5 mixed · 1 didn't work.
 Anecdotal community signal — not evidence, not medical advice, and not endorsement.

-User lost 10 kg initially on Wegovy, hit a plateau, experienced fatigue, regained weight after stopping, then saw no appetite suppression or weight loss on a second course.
+User lost 10 kg in first 1-2 months on Wegovy, then plateaued.
+After stopping and restarting, experienced no appetite suppression or weight loss on second attempt, attributed to medication tolerance.

 “This time, however, I hardly noticed any appetite suppression or weight loss, even though I was following what I believed to be a calorie deficit.”